OpenEvalProject/evals/manuscripts/elife-63387/v1/manuscript.md

 ![Figure 8.](https://cdn.elifesciences.org/articles/63387/elife-63387-fig8-v1.jpg)

-**Figure 8.:** Streptomyces and Mycobacterium.SepH (green) directly binds FtsZ (yellow) and stimulates the robust assembly of FtsZ protofilaments.
+**Figure 8.:** SepH (green) directly binds FtsZ (yellow) and stimulates the robust assembly of FtsZ protofilaments.
 Filament-associated SepH from M. smegmatis can further mediate lateral interactions between FtsZ filaments while SepH from S. venezuelae is likely to only transiently stabilize FtsZ protofilaments.
 The GTP hydrolysis rate of FtsZ is likely not directly affected by SepH but will eventually lead to the disassembly of FtsZ filaments.
 Importantly, SepH functions by increasing the local concentration of FtsZ which promotes the condensation of filaments into a Z-ring and aids FtsZ treadmilling during the early stages of cell division.
 This process is linked to septal peptidoglycan synthesis and the formation of division septa.

 Our model is supported by several lines of evidence.
 First, we report that SepH plays a crucial role during the early stages of Z-ring formation.
 Kymograph analysis of fluorescently tagged FtsZ revealed that individual Z-rings fail to assemble in sporulating S. venezuelae hyphae lacking SepH (Figure 2C).
 Notably, this contrasts with earlier results from a Streptomyces ΔdynAB mutant in which already assembled Z-rings become destabilized and disassemble, leading to failed septation or partially constricted hyphae (Schlimpert et al., 2017).
 Thus, SepH is clearly important for the establishment of Z-rings.
 We further found that apart from the irregular spacing, Z-rings assembled in the absence of SepH displayed similar dynamics and architecture to Z-rings in sporulating WT hyphae (Figure 2E and F).
 One possible explanation could be that FtsZ molecules that fail to establish a Z-ring are free to diffuse and to interact with neighboring Z-rings, thereby allowing the WT-like assembly of the remaining Z-rings and compensating for the lack of SepH.
 In addition, Streptomyces undergo a second, distinct mode of division during vegetative growth which leads to the synthesis of cross-walls.
 Our live-cell imaging studies revealed that SepH is required not only for sporulation-specific cell division but also for vegetative cross-wall formation (Figure 2G).
 The formation of cross-walls is poorly understood and although the synthesis of cross-walls depends on FtsZ, other core cell division proteins such as DivIC, FtsI, FtsL, and FtsW are not absolutely required (McCormick, 2009; Cantlay et al., 2021).
 We found that deleting sepH significantly reduced the number of cross-walls in vegetative hyphae.
 The importance of SepH for FtsZ-mediated cell division during vegetative growth was further supported by the observation that sepH-deficient hyphae were prone to extensive cell lysis due to reduced hyphal compartmentalization.
 This is in line with work by Santos-Beneit et al. demonstrating that cross-walls protect the mycelium from large scale cell rupture caused by mechanical or enzymatical stress (Santos-Beneit et al., 2017).
 Thus, despite the different morphological outcomes of the two types of cell division that occur during the Streptomyces life cycle, both require SepH for efficient and regular Z-ring formation.